Stephen L. Smith, M.D. Charged

 Stephen Barrett, M.D.

 In 2006, as noted below, Stephen L. Smith, M.D., who practices in Richland, Washington, was charged with unprofessional conduct for relying on unreliable diagnostic tests and failing to provide or refer the patient for appropriate treatment.
 In 2007, he was ordered to pay a $5,000 fine, undergo a practice evaluation, and do what the evaluators recommend.
-The questionable tests included hair analysis and a provoked test for mercury toxicity.
-Smith's inappropriate "working diagnoses" included mold contamination, organ inflammation due to rapid detoxification, mercury toxicity, and probable Lyme disease, and a viral inflammation of the abdomen for which he prescribed intravenous hydrogen peroxide.
+The questionable tests included hair analysis and a provoked urine test for mercury toxicity.
+Smith's inappropriate "working diagnoses" included mold contamination, organ inflammation due to rapid detoxification, mercury toxicity, probable Lyme disease, and a viral inflammation of the abdomen for which he prescribed intravenous hydrogen peroxide.
+In June 2014, he was charged again in a similar case.

 STATE OF WASHINGTON